Home

 • Always carry a bottled water or two

-• Wear sun protective clothing with mesh design to keep you cool
+• Wear sun protection clothing with mesh design to keep you cool

-• Wear a sun hat with air circulation design
+• Wear a sun protection hat with air circulation design

 • Use a sun umbrella